paulbradshaw/MED7369-Specialist-Investigative-Journalism/storytelling.md

 The reveal: actually this story would be improved with one.
 It is partly implicit in the project title ('Behind the Big Issue') - he is one of a number of people profiled by the feature.
 But this could also be done with a standfirst/introduction ("We take a look at...") or a bridging paragraph ("Julian is one of a 5,000 people who sell The Big Issue across the UK...").

+### Starting with action

+A story moves particularly quickly when it begins with that person performing some sort of *action*.
+This might be talking (to you, or a colleague or friend); it might be remembering, cooking, or performing some sort of action related to their job.

+A good example is [The lawyer who takes the cases no one wants](https://www.theguardian.com/news/2016/apr/14/the-lawyer-who-takes-the-cases-no-one-wants) - he drives:

+> Two or three times a month, Tom Giles says goodbye to his wife and three children at their home in Abingdon, and drives north, through Oxfordshire, to Campsfield House immigration detention centre.

+Notably, this description of his driving allows the sentence to also establish a *setting* (see below):

+> This is Tory heartland — rich fields, manicured villages, 4x4s.
+Campsfield sits at the end of a long country lane, opposite Oxford airport’s private jets and training planes.
+On the constituency map it is perched at the end of a Tory promontory: David Cameron’s Witney constituency flows down one side, Boris Johnson’s former fiefdom of Henley down the other.

 ### Starting in a place

 In this technique, although people typically still kick off the story, the setting takes on a significant role.